 Blessed is the man to whom the LORD does not impute iniquity,

 And in whose spirit there is no deceit.

 a.
 Blessed is he whose transgression is forgiven: David spoke of the great blessing there is for the man or woman who knows the forgiveness of God.
-Their sin is no longer exposed; it is covered.
+His sin is no longer exposed; it is covered.

 i.
-“The word blessed is in the plural, oh, the blessednesses! the double joys, the bundles of happiness, the mountains of delight!”
+“The word blessed is in the plural, oh, the blessednesses!
+The double joys, the bundles of happiness, the mountains of delight!”
 (Spurgeon)

 ii.
-Psalm 1 tells the way to be blessed: don’t walk in the counsel of the ungodly, don’t stand in the path of sinners, but delight in God’s word – thinking deeply on it all the time.
+Psalm 1 tells the way to be blessed: Don’t walk in the counsel of the ungodly, don’t stand in the path of sinners, but delight in God’s word – thinking deeply on it all the time.
 Yet if one has failed to do this and fallen into sin, Psalm 32 shows another way to be blessed – to make full confession and repentance of sin.

 iv.
 Therefore, David knew what it was like to be a guilty sinner.
 He knew the seriousness of sin and how good it is to be truly forgiven.
-He knew – as Paul would later state in Romans 4:6-8 the blessedness of the man to whom God imputes righteousness apart from works.
-If David were judged on works alone, the righteous God must condemn him; nevertheless he knew by experience blessed is he whose transgression is forgiven, whose sin is covered.
+He knew – as Paul would later state in Romans 4:6-8 – the blessedness of the man to whom God imputes righteousness apart from works.
+If David were judged on works alone, the righteous God must condemn him; nevertheless he knew by experience, blessed is he whose transgression is forgiven, whose sin is covered.

 v.
 “Sin is an odious thing, the devil’s drivel or vomit, the corruption of a dead soul, the filthiness of flesh and spirit.
 Get a cover for it, therefore.”
 (Trapp)